Speech-Language Pathologists are professionals who assess,

 Bachelor of Arts degree program in Speech-Language Pathology and

-Audiology in St. John's College of
+Audiology in St. John's

 Our experienced faculty members bring academic and professional